Skip to main content

 Medical documents

-Medical documents store files you want to keep handy: clinical records, lab results, medical orders, authorizations, diagnostic images, medical bills.
+Medical documents store files you want to keep handy: clinical records, lab results, medical orders, authorizations, diagnostic imaging, medical bills.

 Each document has:

-• Type -- clinical record, lab result, diagnostic image, prescription order, authorization, disability certificate, referral, invoice
+• Type — clinical record, lab result, diagnostic imaging, prescription order, authorization, sick leave, referral, invoice

-Documents approaching their expiration date are flagged in red.
-Expired ones are flagged too.
-This is useful for medical authorizations or lab results that have a validity period.
+Documents about to expire are flagged in red.
+Expired ones are also flagged.
+This is useful for medical authorizations or lab results that have validity periods.

-When you upload a document to the chat, the agent can help you organize it: it extracts the content via OCR, identifies what it is, and suggests how to link it with your existing conditions or prescriptions.
+When you upload a document to chat, the agent can help you organize it: it extracts the content via OCR, identifies what it's about, and suggests how to link it with your existing conditions or prescriptions.

 Health documents are encrypted with the double layer of encryption (user + system).
-Encrypted files never get a public URL -- the backend decrypts them in memory and returns the bytes directly.
-Details are in Security and privacy.
+Encrypted files never receive a public URL — the backend decrypts them in memory and returns the bytes directly.
+The detail is in Security and privacy.